santiment/academy/src/docs/sandata/about/navigation/index.md

 #### Time frame

-The next one is very important within Sangraphs, as it shows (and helps you select) the time frame for whatever data you are currently looking at.
+The next one is very important within Sandata, as it shows (and helps you select) the time frame for whatever data you are currently looking at.
 There is two ways to adjust the time frame, one of which is to click here, which will open the following panel: